HordLawk/YottaBot/README.md

 - [ ] add actionlog for edited messages
 - [ ] xp multiplier for selected roles
 - [ ] react to any messages in selected channels

+## Credits
+- @CripBoy for helping me with a lot issues I had in the early stages of development (I was dumb(er))
+- @Rox0z for having coded the base of the slash commands handler I use for YottaBot while I was being lazy